 By highlighting the conservation work normally undertaken behind the scenes, we hope to help visitors develop a deeper understanding of the day-to-day conservation undertaken at Chatsworth and to see how income from their ticket purchase is reinvested.

-*the guest bedrooms will close from 26 May in preparation for the installation of the Erdem: Imaginary Conversations exhibition, 22 June - 20 October.
+*the guest bedrooms closed from 26 May in preparation for the installation of the Erdem: Imaginary Conversations exhibition, 22 June - 20 October.

 About Chatsworth House Trust